 CSU’s Surplus Property implemented an Electronics Recycling Program for e-waste and now accepts personal electronics items from faculty, staff, and students for recycling or e-cycling.

 Surplus Property handles, disposes, and redistributes all property that the University no longer needs.
 The main objective is to provide an opportunity for the reallocation of still-usable items from one area of the University to others areas that have a need for them.
-In addition, items no longer needed by the University are offered to the public through weekly walk-in sales, quarterly public auctions, or recycling of items that no longer have a market value.
+In addition, items no longer needed by the University are offered to the public through weekly walk-in sales and quarterly public auctions.
+Items that no longer have a market value are recycled whenever possible.